Art meets Architecture

-Wignall & Moore is a RIBA Chartered practice that includes architects, designers and artisans.
+Wignall & Moore is an award-winning RIBA Chartered practice that includes architects, designers and artisans.
 It produces expressive buildings, places and unique installations that aim to bring joy.
 The practice offers original designs based on an appreciation of, and sensitivity to, architecture, art and history.

 Who we are

-Established in 2017 by James and Bradley, the studio has six principal members with a wide range of interests, skills and ambitions.
-They are supported by a team of specialist collaborators operating between their central London design studio and Yorkshire workshops.
+Established in 2017 by James and Bradley, the practice has six principal members with a wide range of interests, skills and ambitions.
+They are supported by a team of specialist collaborators operating between their central London design studio, Bristol office and Yorkshire workshops.

 Chosen by Wallpaper* magazine as one of the world’s brightest young talents in Architecture.
 James trained in the UK, winning RIBA awards and nominations before qualifying at the University of Cambridge.
 James has extensive experience with both artists and architects including Royal Academicians Thomas Heatherwick CBE and the late Will Alsop OBE.